MichaelSturgeon/Foresight/README.md

 `cloudinary.config(secure=True,)`

 - Thanks to the CI walkthrough project for providing me with the some solid starting block for this projects success.
 Some element reference in my own code include; The Navigation Bar and the Page Nav Buttons.

+- I have learnt a tremendous amount from reading the official django documentation.
+Specific areas of support include; Combining models and Form decoration -[djangoproject.com](https://www.djangoproject.com/)

 # Acknowledgments
 The completion of this project would not have been possible without the support of my partner; the patience, motivation, and enthusiasm she offers is second to none!